 When the proforma is issued in the WooCommerce order, the number of the invoice and link to its edition appear on the order page, as well on the list of invoices (Invoices → All Invoices).

-From both places (order and invoice list), you can go to proforma edition, where you can change the data on the document including customer details, invoice currency, method of payment and payment status.
+From both places (order and invoice list), you can go to the proforma edition, where you can change the data on the document including customer details, invoice currency, method of payment, and payment status.

-When is it good to use a proforma in the WooCommerce shop?
+When is it good to use a proforma invoice in WooCommerce?

 A proforma is not an accounting document, but a confirmation of an order or an offer in the form of a PDF document.
 Due to its form, you can use the proforma in the following cases:

-1. Your customers are conservative and use traditional payment methods such as bank transfer.
+Your customers are conservative and use traditional payment methods such as a bank transfer.

 When the transfer is a traditional one (made using an application not connected to the payment gateway or made directly from a bank branch) WooCommerce will not receive information about the transfer from the API.

-Therefore, before you pass on the order, it is advisable to send the customer a proforma invoice with all the details needed to process the order.
+Therefore, before you pass on the WooCommerce order, it is advisable to send the customer a proforma invoice with a payment link, due date, and all the details needed to process the order.

 If you’re running a dropshipping shop, but your suppliers sometimes get your stock wrong the proforma is a safety valve.
 Because proforma is not an accounting document and a possible order refund for a mistake with the product stock can be made without issuing a correction invoice.